 Getting from Seed to Series A

-During the first half of 2015, Norwest launched a dedicated seed program as a new channel for reaching early-stage entrepreneurs.
+Our dedicated seed program is a channel for reaching early-stage entrepreneurs.
 Our goal is to work closely with the founding team and provide as much value as possible as they build their companies, products and business models.

 Today, the Norwest Seed Program ensures we get the opportunity to deepen our connections with management teams and companies before the Series A round.